Learn more about the groups working to support the CPUC mission.

 In 1911, the CPUC was established by Constitutional Amendment as the Railroad Commission.
 In 1912, the Legislature passed the Public Utilities Act, expanding the Commission's regulatory authority to include natural gas, electric, telephone, and water companies as well as railroads and marine transportation companies.
 In 1946, the Commission was renamed the California Public Utilities Commission.

 The Governor appoints the five Commissioners, who must be confirmed by the Senate, for six year staggered terms.
 The Governor appoints one of the five to serve as CPUC President.
 The CPUC employs economists, engineers, administrative law judges, accountants, lawyers, and safety and transportation specialists.
 The Public Advocates Office is an independent organization within the CPUC that advocates solely on behalf of utility ratepayers.

-The Administrative Law Judges process formal filings, facilitate alternative dispute resolution, conduct hearings, develop an adequate administrative record, prepare timely proposals for Commission consideration, and prepare and coordinate Commission meeting agendas.
+The Administrative Law Judge process formal filings, facilitate alternative dispute resolution, conduct hearings, develop an adequate administrative record, prepare timely proposals for Commission consideration, and prepare and coordinate Commission meeting agendas.

 The ALJ Division administers the Commission's Alternative Dispute Resolution Program.